 - Quotations are also an important tool to make sure your answers stand out.
 But make sure the quotes that you use are relevant to the topic, correct and attributed to the right author.

-- For Paper II, there are 3 important books you should refer.
+- For Paper II, there are three important books you should refer to.
 They are:

 - Social Change in Modern India – MN Srinivas

 - Caste Its Twentieth Century Avatar – MN Srinivas

 - Indian Sociological Thought – BK Nagla

 For Paper II, you should also remember that the newspapers are an important source of answers.
 This paper generally deals with India, and the questions usually are about recent events that occurred.
 So, when you read the newspaper daily, make sure you watch out for topics that are potential questions in this paper.
 Things to watch out for are gender/women issues, caste-based issues, tribal issues, Indian values and its erosion, Indian society, etc.

 - Make sure your answers are multi-dimensional.
 For this, when you prepare a topic, make sure to include various dimensions and perspectives on it.
 For instance, environmental movements in India also have a social angle to them (women and child issues, tribal issues, etc.

 For example, take a look at the following question from Paper II, 2018:

 - Elaborate on the “Me Too” movement and its impact in India.